LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch creates a bucket for each month and shows the number of documents that fall within the time range.
+Elasticsearch creates monthly buckets and shows the number of documents that fall within the time range.
 ![image](https://user-images.githubusercontent.com/60980933/115707200-b9bca000-a32b-11eb-8d33-f089e5616b90.png)

 #### Histogram Aggregation
 The `histogram aggregation` creates buckets based on any numerical interval.

 Ex.
-Create a bucket for each price interval that increment by $10
+Create a bucket for each price interval that increases in increments of 10

 Syntax:
 ```